On Sampling with Approximate Transport Maps: Related Works

 As previously mentioned, \cite{Grumitt2022} proposed to mix local NF-preconditioned steps with NF Metropolis-Hastings steps, i.e., to combine \reparamalgs~and \propalgs~methods.
 However, the focus of these authors was on the aspect of performing deterministic local updates using an instantaneous estimate of the density of walkers provided by the flow.
 More related to the present work, they present a rapid ablation study in their Appendix D.

 Enhancing Sequential Monte Carlo \cite{del_moral_sequential_2006} with NFs has also been investigated by \cite{arbel_annealed_2021, karamanis_accelerating_2022}.
 These methods are more involved and require the definition of a collection of target distributions approaching the final distribution of interest.
 They could not be directly compared to \isalgs, \reparamalgs~and \propalgs.
+We also note that \cite{invernizzi_skipping_2022} recently proposed another promising method to assist sampling with flows, in the context of replica exchange MCMCs.

 \textbf{IMH analysis} Most analyses establishing quantitative convergence bounds rely on the condition that the ratio $\pi/q$ be uniformly bounded \cite{Yang2021,Brown2021,Wang2022}.
 In these works, it is shown that IMH is uniformly geometric in total variation or Wasserstein distances.
 Our contribution relaxes the uniform boundedness condition on $\pi/q$ by restricting our study to the class of strongly log-concave targets.